 We get her every month for a week and this is the first time she has done this.
 Help, she’s our angel and we need to know what to do.

-Tips When 1 Year Old Refuses Diaper Change
+8 Helpful Tips When Baby Refuses Diaper Change

 Natural development to assert her independence